AP Test-Takers' Tweets May Not Give Away Answers, But They Raise Questions

 Tina Trujillo, an associate professor at the University of California Berkeley's Graduate School of Education, sees these tweets as an indicator of a larger issue with standardized tests.

-"This is another data point for college admissions committees to say 'look we should discount these scores,'" Trujillo says.
+"This is another data point for college admissions committees to say 'look we should discount these scores,' " Trujillo says.
 "We need to ask ourselves what are these tests testing if they can be undermined so easily?"

 Trujillo believes that the tweets bring to light the inequality of who can take these tests and who cannot.